by Tom Allen

 - The Enterprise Value (or ‘market value’) of the house is $1m – this being the total value of the house or the sum of all contributors of capital to the house (the house buyer is the equity holder and the mortgage provider the debt holder);

-- The value of the equity in the house (the Equity Value) is $200,000 – this being the value to the contributors of equity into the house or the net of Enterprise Value ($1m) less debt ($800,000).
+- The value of the equity in the house (the Equity Value) is $200,000 – this being the value to the contributors of equity into the house or the net of Enterprise Value ($1m) minus debt ($800,000).

 Typical Adjustments from Enterprise Value to Equity Value

 Every acquirer will have a different opinion on how Enterprise Value should be derived, but it is often based on a multiple of EBITDA (see our recent article “Getting The Price Right”).